 From June, Bracha L. Ettinger puts us in relation Arendt’s question to the tragic fate of women in periods of war, especially the Holocaust, in What is Freedom?

 Brazilian sound artist and music producer Laima Leyton creates a new sound piece in response to each chapter of Arendt’s Between Past and Future, available to experience on the gallery’s website as part of Saltoun Online and during live events held throughout the program.
 Titled Infinite Past, Infinite Future and Now, the series engages with themes of time, culture, truth and spirituality.

-Further details regarding the second half of the program – exploring The Crisis in Education (July), The Crisis in Culture (August), Truth & Politics (October) and The Conquest of Space (November) – will be announced summer 2021.
+Further details regarding the second half of the program – exploring The Crisis in Education, The Crisis in Culture, Truth & Politics, and The Conquest of Space – will be announced throughout the year.